-Lano’s main applications are hosted on GCP with GKE.
-They use Bitbucket for CI, mostly CloudSQL instances as databases and Docker Container Registry.
-They have Redis, Elastic and MariaDB running in cluster and use Route53 to manage DNS.
-Before adopting Humanitec, Lano managed their applications as configuration as code with Helm.
+Lano’s applications are hosted on GCP, mainly using GKE.
+They use Bitbucket for CI and a wide array of databases ranging from Postgres to ArangoDB.
+They store their images with Docker Container Registry and have Redis, Elastic and MariaDB running in cluster with Route53 to manage DNS.
+Before adopting Humanitec, Lano managed their applications with a Helm-based configuration as code approach.

-As Covid hit last year and many teams shifted to a partially or fully remote setup, Lano’s customer base exploded.
-Though already an established business at the time, they were suddenly growing their team at double percentage points month over month.
-The infrastructure and technical setup was not prepared for this growth, which led to scaling issues, a poor developer experience and slowed down the whole development process.
+As Covid hit and many teams shifted to a partially or fully remote setup, Lano’s customer base exploded.
+Though already an established business then, they were suddenly growing their team at double percentage points month over month.
+The infrastructure and technical setup were not prepared for this growth, leading to scaling issues, a poor developer experience, and a longer time to market.

 "As we rapidly scaled, Ops came under massive pressure.
 Since we enabled developer self-service with Humanitec, Ops aren't a bottleneck anymore and we are shipping features 4x faster!"

-Introducing Humanitec’s Internal Developer Platform, Lano’s Ops team was able to connect their whole infrastructure and have a clear overview of what was deployed where and by whom.
-They can now set clear baseline configurations and build golden paths for the rest of the engineering team.
-Developers autonomously self serve the tech and tools they need in fully provisioned, dynamic environments.
+By building their Internal Developer Platform with Humanitec, Lano’s platform team was able to orchestrate their cloud-native toolchain and enable developer self-service.
+They set clear baseline configs and designed golden paths for the rest of the engineering team.
+Developers autonomously self-serve the tech and tools they need in fully provisioned, dynamic environments: